 A Celebration of Service: Honoring Pennsylvania Veterans

 The 28th Infantry Division has been honoring its service members at their National Shrine for over 70 years.
-Each spring in May, Guardsmen and women from the Division gather together to remember those who gave the ultimate sacrifice.
+Guardsmen and women from the Division gather together annually to remember those who gave the ultimate sacrifice.

 A Chinook makes its approach from Mount Nittany in preparation for landing on the morning of the event.

-Freshly cut grass throw up from the rotor wash gives a new meaning to "Dust-Off."
+Grass thrown up from the rotor wash gives meaning to the term "Dust-Off."

 A Blackhawk helicopter makes an approach on the LZ from the direction of Tussey Mountain.
 Differing from air shows, the public at the Celebration of Service really get to experience the power of flight up close.